 In the symbol of the Divine Flute, the creating masculine (phallic) and the creative receptive (hollow) and creating feminine is brought in union by the breath of the divine Spirit and produces music/sound, expressing harmonious ordered energy of higher spiritually-based feeling-ability.

 An image of the Indian Goddess of wisdom Sarasvati–as the Spirit/Goddess wisdom she rules over Parvati (spiritual reality) and (the earthly) Lakshmi her partners with whom she forms the Tridevi, the counterpart of the masculine triad, the Trimurti.
-Making music must be understood as cultivated feeling-expression.
-A correct view on reality and human life cannot be established without having a cultivated differentiated feeling-life.
-Which makes sound feeling-valuation possible and add feeling-order to our rational reason and judgment.
-Only then one has the wisdom to make the best choices to man’s and humanities’ end.
+Making music must be understood as a disciplined and cultivated feeling-expression.
+A correct view of reality and human life cannot be established without having a cultivated differentiated feeling-life.
+Which makes sound feeling-valuation possible and adds feeling-order to our rational reason and judgment.
+Only then does one have the wisdom to make the best choices for man’s and humanity’s end.

 Abrahamic religions – Judaism -Christianity- Islam

-Greek – Roman – Egyptian mythology, pantheons and religious imagery
+Greek and Egyptian mythology, pantheons and religious imagery

 Alchemy A symbol system that relates to a religious endeavor, the process of individuation is shown in symbol and action.
 The realization of spirit by freeing it from matter.
 In modern language, taking back the projections of the Unconscious (innate spirit) onto the world of matter.
 By this process realizing the stone of wisdom within in Western alchemy and the diamond body-subtle spiritual body and by that longevity, even immortality in Taoist alchemy.
 Alchemy also includes a union of the masculine and feminine aspect of the human psyche.
 A treasure trove of symbols.